KalaayPT/Profit-Taker-Guide/content/guide/speedrun-strats.md

 ## **Late Start Strat**

-Profit Taker walks forwards constantly until you destroy all four legs in the first armor phase.
-You can take advantage of this to get a better angle at the rear legs by leaving the elevator just a second to a second after PT spawns (a bit after 8s on the ingame timer).
-This makes leg phase overall more consistent for fast runners, and minimizes the effect of the [**animation bug**](/miscellaneous/bugs.html#animation-bug).
+Speedrunners leave the elevator a few seconds after PT spawns for two reasons.
+First of all, getting close to PT too fast after it spawned will make it turn towards you while you are still approaching it in archwing, resulting in a very uncomfortable landing and fight as PT will not be facing towards you (the usual lanfing spot will end up being on the side of PT).
+This can be fixed by leaving the elevator at 9 seconds (1 second after PT spawns).
+You can also take advantage of the fact that PT walks forward constantly until you destroy all four legs during the first armor phase to get faster and more consistent leg phase.
+This is done by leaving the elevator at 11 seconds, PT will go on a walk while you wait, letting you get a better angle to take down the back legs.
+This also minimizes the effect of **[animation bug](/miscellaneous/bugs.html#animation-bug)**.

 ## **On Call Strats**